-I am a NJ certified Teacher of Chemistry and Mathematics who has been working as a Home Instruction Tutor of Chemistry for 4 years.
-As of September 2014, I shall teach College Preparatory and Honors Chemistry at a Jr/Sr High School.
+I am a NJ certified Teacher of Chemistry and Mathematics who has been working as a teacher and Tutor in the State of NJ for 9 years.
+Currently, I teach College Preparatory and Honors Chemistry at Gloucester City Jr/Sr High School.
 Academic background entails a B.A. in Chemistry, an M.S. in Mathematics, and enrollment in the M.S.
 Chemistry Program at Rutgers University.

 My initial teaching position was that of Teaching Assistant at Rutgers-New Brunswick.
 For the past 6 years, I have been a Substitute Teacher in the Camden County, NJ Area.
 From January 2012 until June 2012, I taught AP, Honors, and Introductory Chemistry at Woodbury Jr and Sr High School.
 Most recently, I have been teaching 6th Grade Math, 7th Grade Math, Algebra II, and Geometry in the Trenton and Camden City Public School Districts.

 Chemistry and Physical Science Tutors can expect to see Visual demonstrations in addition to Formulaic explanations.
 For example, Explanations of Kinematic and Calorimetric Equations are nice, but calculating the trajectory of a Hot Wheels car or the temperature change of an ice pack in contact with a warm can of soda, results in a more concrete understanding of formulas.
 I am a NJ certified Teacher of Chemistry and Mathematics who has been working as a teacher and Tutor in the State of NJ for 9 years.
 Currently, I teach College Preparatory and Honors Chemistry at Gloucester City Jr/Sr… Read more

 Reno was so kind and patient as I had a million questions about Organic Chemistry.
 He was very clear and thorough in all of his explanations.
 Will definitely be going to him again!